Srinivas11789/JSON-Client-/README.md

-# JSON Client Implementation in TCL
+# JSON Client Implementation

-JSON Client that executes json requests and retrieves output
+JSON Client that executes json requests and retrieves output in TCL and Python